-Travertine is soft material and strong current or the opposite – dry weather – may create cracks and step by step the soft stone is milled.
+Travertine is a soft material and strong current or the opposite – dry weather – may create cracks and step by step the soft stone is milled.
 Due to this most falls on travertine are just weak (but permanent!) brooks or springs.

 Pliva River though is different – during the spring floods or after heavy autumn rains it turns into a fierce torrent but in summer it may dry up almost completely.
-Pollution from the city makes the things only worse – it helps to disintegrate the travertine.
+Pollution from the city makes things only worse – it helps to disintegrate the travertine.

 People in Jajce had two possibilities – to look at how the beautiful waterfall is destroyed step by step… or to reinforce it.
-They choose the later.
+They choose the latter.

-The images from 1950ies already show that waterfall is reinforced by tall concrete walls.
+The images from the 1950ies already show that the waterfall is reinforced by tall concrete walls.
 But the current shape of the waterfall has been created in the late 1990ies and 21st century.

 After the Bosnian war damage to the powerplant upstreams from the falls the waterfall was damaged and its height decreased.
-Emergency works were made in 1997 but more works followed in 2000ies and 2011.
+Emergency works were made in 1997 but more works followed in the 2000ies and 2011.
 Now the whole width of the waterfall is reinforced.
 The plunge pool below the falls has been made deeper in order to allow jumps from the falls.
 There is developed also a system of low concrete steps before the falls, thus making the stream more even.
 Often these concrete steps are erroneously presented as other waterfalls.

 In order to preserve the falls it is important to maintain the hydropower station above the falls in good working order in order to provide a steady flow of water over the falls.